Antidepressant-Induced Anxiety

 19. Coexisting Mental Health Conditions: Individuals with multiple mental health diagnoses may experience heightened anxiety with antidepressant use.

-20. Treatment Compliance: Inconsistent adherence to prescribed medication regimens can impact the effectiveness of antidepressants and increase the risk of anxiety.
+20. Treatment Compliance: Inconsistent to prescribed medication regimens can impact the effectiveness of antidepressants and increase the risk of anxiety.

 Symptoms of Antidepressant-Induced Anxiety: